adelayman1/FaceTimeAPINextraDocumentation/README.md

 # FaceTimeAPINextraDocumentation
-Documentation for "FaceTime Clone APi" with Nextra and next.js
+This repository provides comprehensive documentation for the FaceTime Clone API.
+Built with Nextra and Next.js, it offers a seamless way to understand and integrate the FaceTime Clone API into your projects.